cargomail-org/cargomail/README.md

 ## Security

-Cargomail uses the [GRIP](https://github.com/cargomail-org/grip) mechanism to protect against spam.
+Optionally, Cargomail can use the [GRIP](https://github.com/cargomail-org/grip) mechanism to protect against spam.
 This mechanism does not protect against unsolicited emails — anyone can send you an email —  it protects you against a [DKIM replay attack](https://www.ietf.org/id/draft-chuang-dkim-replay-problem-01.html) that spammers use to bypass spam filters.

 ## Privacy